ValentinRonsseray/Extract-to-TXT-Anki/README.md

 ## Link

-You can access the add-on by clicking this [Extract to TXT Add-on](https://ankiweb.net/shared/info/1758053224)
+You can access the add-on by clicking this link : [Extract to TXT Add-on](https://ankiweb.net/shared/info/1758053224)

 ## Features